COVID-19 Safety Plan

 The school will provide simultaneous distance learning in the event that students must stay home in case they have underlying health conditions, are in isolation or quarantine, and/or choose to stay home for distance learning.

-The school will use the following criteria to determine when to physically close the building and prohibit in-person instruction.
+The school will use the following criteria to determine when to physically close the building and transition to remote learning.

 - When ordered to do so by state and/or local authorities